CityofToronto/bdit_data-sources/bluetooth/api/README.md

                         Range of dates (YYYYMMDD) to operate over from startdate to enddate, else defaults to previous day.
   -a ANALYSIS, --analysis ANALYSIS
                         Analysis ID to pull.
-Add more flags for multiple IDs -d DBSETTING, --dbsetting DBSETTING
+Add more flags for multiple IDs, else defaults to all pullable routes -d DBSETTING, --dbsetting DBSETTING
                         Filename with connection settings to the database (default: opens config.cfg)